 3. Bad Gastein, Austria, invites prospective visitors to focus on humanity and use this time to relax and appreciate themselves and one another.
 Their social media focuses on timely inspirational messages and original photography.

 4. Zip to the other side of the world, and you’ll find Los Cabos, Mexico, welcoming visitors.
-The #LosCabosRules campaign makes a play on “rules” and says, “Paradise has rules.
+The #LosCabosRules campaign makes a play on words with “rules” and says, “Paradise has rules.
 They’re just more fun.”
 The campaign focuses on healthy habits like wearing a mask, washing hands, and social distancing to appeal to those seeking a quick getaway in paradise.

-5. Moving up the coast to California, different regions are promoting a return to travel, such as Sonoma County’s “Life Opens Up and Santa Cruz’s “Let’s Cruz Again.”
+5. Moving up the coast to California, different regions are promoting a return to travel, such as Sonoma County’s “Life Opens Up" and Santa Cruz’s “Let’s Cruz Again.”
 Wearing masks and frequent hand washing is part of the messaging.

 Trust Technology, Data, and Destination Experts